ibm-cloud-docs/containers/cs_cluster_access.md

 ## Accessing clusters through the private service endpoint
 {: #access_private_se}

-The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPC VPN connection](/docs/vpc?topic=vpc-vpn-onprem-example) for VPC infrastructure, or for classic infrastructure, a [VPN connection](/docs/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
-However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
+The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPC VPN connection](/docs/vpc?topic=vpc-vpn-onprem-example) for VPC infrastructure, or for classic infrastructure, a [VPN connection](/docs/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.dl_full_notm}}.
 You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
-The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
+The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.dl_full_notm}} connection.
 If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
 {: shortdesc}

 ### Accessing classic clusters through the private service endpoint